digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 ```

-1. The ASPSP verifies the payment request credential using the public key of the payer.
-2. The ASPSP signals the wallet that the credential has been received and verified successfully.
-3. The PISP polls the status of the payment using OpenBanking APIs.
+1. The PISP polls the status of the payment using OpenBanking APIs.
 Alternativly this might also be done using a dedicated callback if offered by the ASPSP.
-4. The ASPSP communicates the status of the payment to the PISP.
+2. The ASPSP communicates the status of the payment to the PISP.
-5. The PISP communicates the status of the payment to the payee.
+3. The PISP communicates the status of the payment to the payee.
-6. The PISP communicates the status of the payment to the payer.
+4. The PISP communicates the status of the payment to the payer.

 [^xs2a]: [NextGenPSD2 XS2A Framework Implementation Guidelines](https://www.berlin-group.org/_files/ugd/c2914b_fec1852ec9c640568f5c0b420acf67d2.pdf)